-For each map, the first step was design a 2D Concept about what we wanted to see and play in the map.
-They had a range from 1024×1024 to 2048×2048 pixels, being one-pixel a one-meter in the game.
+For each map, the very first step was to design a 2D Concept about what we wanted to see and play in the map.
+The maps could have a range from 1024×1024 to 2048×2048 pixels, where 1 pixel was 1 meter.

-Design a large map meant that we had to add less details in it, to allow the engine run properly.
-Desert-like maps were the most appropriated for this size, while smaller ones were more suitable to add a large amount of details.
+Design a large map meant to add less assets in the scene in order to allow the engine run properly.
+In this way, desert-like maps were the most appropriated for large sizes and towns or cities suit better in smaller scenes, so, we could add a large amount of details.

 From 2D to 3D

-The next step is to create an orography according to the previous design.
-To do it, we imported greyscale heightmaps in order to make a terrain easily in the in-house map editor, where the different grey tones indicated the different heights.
+Then, we created an orography according to our design.
+To do it, we imported greyscale heightmaps to the in-house engine in which we worked.
+It allowed us to make easily a terrain because of the different grey tones indicated the different heights.
 We got a substancial memory savings by using this method.

 Adding terrain details to the map

-When we had the overall terrain, we added roads by using bezier curves in the map editor.
-We were able to select different road materials (asphalt, soil…), based on the terrain of our map, as well as crossroad s and forks.
+After creating the terrain, we added roads using bezier curves in the map editor.
+We were able to select different road materials, like asphalt or soil among others, based on the terrain of our map, as well as crossroads and forks.

-Then we added objects to our map which were anything that was over the terrain and wasn’t interactive.
+Then, we added no-interactive objects to our map.
 We had two categories: vegetation (trees, bushes and grass) and props (houses, benches, fences…).
 When we worked on it, we had to keep in mind that large objects could block the path for the AI and a huge amount of small objects, like forest, could slow down units.

 Realism vs Gameplay

-Other problem I had to face here, was the impossibility to differentiate one city to another, because the lack to building models.
-Finally, a solution we proposed, was to add a very representative building, monument or place of interest in the non-playable area.
+Other problem I had to face here was the impossibility to differentiate one city to another, because the lack of different models of building.
+Finally, a solution we proposed, was to add an iconic and representative building, monument or place in a non-playable area.